 The functions in GCHAX are oriented toward finding leaks that involve items of some datatype not getting garbage collected.
-There are two main kinds of leaks: (a) items that are unintentionally being held onto, and

-(b) items that no user structure is pointing to but are not collected because of the nature of Interlisp-D's garbage collector.
+There are two main kinds of leaks: (a) items that are unintentionally being held onto, and (b) items that no user structure is pointing to but are not collected because of the nature of Interlisp-D's garbage collector.
 Examples of the former are structures assigned to global variables and left there after the program finishes.
 Examples of the latter are principally circular structures structures where you can follow a chain of pointers from the object that eventually returns to the object.
 Circular lists, such as you get from (NCONC A A), are a special case of circular structures.
-GCHAX is not very useful for finding ordinary circular lists, as the typical system has vast amounts of list structure, with nothing to disinguish the "interesting" ones.
+GCHAX is not very useful for finding ordinary circular lists, as all lists pretty much look alike; unless there is something distinctive about the particular list, the set of all list structures in the system is too large a set to conveniently search.
 However, if the circular list also contains instances of user datatypes, then those datatypes will tend to show up as over-allocated, and hence amenable to the search functions in this package.